×

 The duration of leg cramps can vary widely.
 In most cases, they last for a few seconds to a few minutes before subsiding.
 However, some individuals may endure more prolonged cramps that persist for several hours, causing significant discomfort and hindering mobility.

-Leg cramps can affect people of all ages and backgrounds.
+Leg cramps can impact individuals of all ages and from all walks of life.
 However, certain factors increase the likelihood of experiencing leg cramps.
-These include older age, pregnancy, certain medical conditions (such as diabetes, kidney disease, and peripheral artery disease), dehydration, electrolyte imbalances (particularly low levels of potassium, calcium, or magnesium), and prolonged periods of inactivity or muscle overexertion.
+These include older age, pregnancy, certain medical conditions (such as kidney disease, diabetes, and peripheral artery disease), dehydration, electrolyte imbalances (particularly low levels of potassium, calcium, or magnesium), and prolonged periods of inactivity or muscle overexertion.

 The symptoms of leg cramps can range from mild discomfort to severe pain.
 During a cramp, the affected muscle may visibly tighten and become firm or bulging to the touch.
 Individuals often report difficulty in moving or using the leg until the cramp subsides.